kovidgoyal/calibre/manual/edit.rst

 Auto-complete
 ^^^^^^^^^^^^^^^^

-When editing an ebook, one of the most tedious tasks is creating links to other files inside the book, or to CSS stylesheets, or images.
+When editing an e-book, one of the most tedious tasks is creating links to other files inside the book, or to CSS stylesheets, or images.
 You have to figure out the correct filename and relative path to the file.
 The editor has auto-complete to make that easier.